scottjacksonx/hu/README.md

 # Using Hu #

 Hu is a little bit delicate at the moment.
 To use Hu, [download the source](http://github.com/scottjacksonx/hu/zipball/master), change your values at the top of `hu.py` and run `$ python hu.py`.
+That will run Hu once.
+To get Hu to run constantly, add `hu.py` to your `crontab`.

-Everything Hu captures will be stored in `hu-notes.txt`.
+btw, everything Hu captures will be stored in `hu-notes.txt`.

 # The Potential #